taikoxyz/taiko-mono/packages/website/docs/contributing/taiko-documentation-style-guide.md

 - Use SVG files or crushed PNG images.
 - Provide alt text.

-### Markdown

-- Use a trailing backslash instead of spaces for line breaks.
-- Prefer lists over tables.

 ### Code blocks

 - Do not use `$` in shell blocks.